osrf/ros2multirobotbook/src/traffic-editor.md

 presented below.
-* **is_parking_spot:** if true and if the waypoint is part of a traffic lane, the `rmf_fleet_adapter` will treat this as a _holding point_ during path planning, ie, the robot is allowed to wait at this waypoint for an indefinite period of time.
+* **is_parking_spot:** if true and if the waypoint is part of a traffic lane, the `rmf_fleet_adapter` will treat this as a _holding point_ during path planning, i.e., the robot is allowed to wait at this waypoint for an indefinite period of time.
 * **is_charger:** if true and if the waypoint is part of a traffic lane, the `rmf_fleet_adapter` will treat this as a charing station.